 Dual Career Couples

 The UW-Madison has several policies designed to accommodate women in the academic system.
 These include: extensions on tenure clock for parental or other familial responsibilities; a program for hiring dual career couples; and support, expansion, and subsidies for campus childcare.
 There are two examples in the social sciences where the desire of two members of a couple to share one faculty faculty position was accommodated.
 It appears that these programs have had little impact on the number of women faculty in the biological and physical sciences.
-Therefore, as described in the Evaluation Plan, it is critical to examine them in detail and make modifications where necessary, especially in science and engineering.
+Therefore, as described in our initial Evaluation Plan, it is critical to examine them in detail and make modifications where necessary, especially in science and engineering.
 The findings will have policy implications locally and nationally.
+Results from our interview study of dual-career couples are incorporated into the following report: The Climate at UW-Madison: Begins Sunny and Warm, Ends Chilly.

 Links of Interest: